Means-tested Programs and Interstate Migration in the U.S.

 Abstract

-This paper quantifies the impact of Medicaid and Rent Assistance on the interstate mobility of their beneficiaries using a structural model with heterogeneous workers and locations.
-Simulations from the model show that beneficiaries’ mobility decreases by 2.92%, with the greatest reduction at the bottom of the income distribution.
-Nearly 75% of the negative effect stems from the lack of federal coordination in the programs’ administrations, i.e., the possibility that a moving beneficiary loses transfers despite being eligible for them.
-Reducing this probability to zero would generate welfare gains of nearly 3% ($22,033) of lifetime consumption for recipients reacting to the reform.
+This paper quantifies the impact of means-tested programs - in particular, Medicaid and Public Housing - on the interstate mobility of their beneficiaries.
+Simulations from a structural model with heterogeneous workers and locations show that beneficiaries' mobility falls by 17.2 percent, with the greatest reduction occurring among the poorest beneficiaries.
+Around half of this effect stems from the lack of federal coordination in the programs' administrations, i.e., the possibility that a moving beneficiary loses transfers despite being eligible for them.
+Reducing this probability to zero raises overall welfare, with 5 percent of low-income households obtaining a welfare gain of 1.1 percent.

 Álvaro Jáñez